liferay/liferay-docs/develop/tutorials/articles/configurable-component/making-apps-configurable.markdown

 configurations for a given service per portal instance or site.
 It's also very common to need different configurations for each portlet instance.
-Liferay 7 provides an easy way to achieve this with little effort through a new framework called the Settings API.
+Liferay 7 provides an easy way to achieve this with little effort through a new framework called the Module Configuration API.

-In order to use the Settings API you need to
+In order to use the Module Configuration API you need to

 1. Declare the configuration interface by creating a `ConfigurationBeanDeclaration` class: